intjelic/python-sfml/doc/source/api/graphics.rst

    Base class for textured shapes with outline.

-   :class:`sfml.graphics.Shape` is a drawable class that allows to define and display a custom convex shape on a render target.
+   :class:`Shape` is a drawable class that allows to define and display a custom convex shape on a render target.

    It's only an abstract base, it needs to be specialized for concrete